 Getting Started: Simple Meditation Techniques For Athletes

 If meditation seems intimidating, it helps to remember you don’t need to be some kind of Zen master to get benefits.
-Here are a few of my go to techniques that pair nicely with training:
+Here are a few of some go to techniques that pair nicely with training:

 - Body Scanning: While cooling down, slowly “scan” from head to toe and simply notice how each muscle feels after each exercise.

-Things I’ve Learned: Challenges And How To Work With Them
+Challenges And How To Work With Them

 - Getting Distracted: If your mind drifts, bring it back to your breath.
 Don’t be too fixated on your mind drifting as it is a normal part of meditation practice.
 Just like any practice, the more you practice the more focused and aware you get at it.